Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Datasets and experiments

 We evaluated the CS-ASR models using the mixed error rate (MER), which combines word error rate (WER) for English and character error rate (CER) for Mandarin.
 English and Mandarin ASR performance was reported in WER and CER, respectively.

-In addition to the ASR performance, we adopt an LLM-as-a-judge method to evaluate the quality of texts generated by LLMs.
+In addition to the ASR performance, we adopted an LLM-as-a-judge method to evaluate the quality of texts generated by LLMs.
 Specifically, GPT-4o assigns a score from 1 to 10 to each sample with reference to the criteria described in Table~\ref{tab:prompt_comparison}.
 The final score is computed as the average across all text samples.
-We also evaluate the similarity in language confusion between real text and LLM-generated text by comparing their CMI.
+Human evaluation was conducted involving ten bilingual graduate students proficient in both English and Mandarin.
+The evaluators were instructed to assess the generated text samples for each method using the same scoring criteria as the LLM-as-a-judge framework.
+We also evaluate the similarity in language confusion between real text and LLM-generated text by comparing their CMI and perplexity (PPL).
+The PPL is calculated with a Transformer-based language model (LM) developed on the training set of ASRU data via ESPNet.
+The PPL of the test data serves as the ground-truth baseline.